 Cannabis is still considered a controlled substance.
 That fact doesn’t appear to be changing anytime soon.
 As states fight internally over legalization, researchers and scientists have long been exploring alternative solutions.
 A way to sidestep the regulation entirely.
 This is where Delta-8 comes in.
 If you haven’t heard of it yet — don’t fret.
 It has been around for just over a year.
 But now is the time to learn, because the newest member of the cannabis industry is already making waves.
 So what is Delta-8?
 And how does it work?
 Without any further delay, let’s jump into the amazing science of this transformative THC, and where this new player fits into the world of cannabis.

 The Cannabis Family

 Delta 8 THC is one of the less popular naturally occurring compounds in the cannabis plant.
 Its close cousin is Delta 9 THC — the main psychoactive ingredient that gives the famous high.
 When you smoke cannabis, the Delta-9 is what you feel.
 The two compounds are very similar.
 The two molecules even look almost identical.
 But they bind to the receptors in the brain in very different ways, and that leads to two very different experiences.

 Delta 8 is so promising because it offers many of the same helpful effects as Delta 9, but in moderation.
-The potency is much lower, and side effects are greatly diminished.
 Users have reported a similar euphoria and the same calming sensation.
 The biggest difference?
 A reduction in paranoia.
 Less of the fogginess and distortion that accompanies high doses of Delta-9.
 The reported high is clearer, cleaner, and more energetic.
 And unlike cannabis and Delta-9, Delta-8 THC is federally legal.
 And it may stay that way.